fo0gle/fo0gle/README.md

 # About Me:
 I have been learning c++ recently but also have experience c# JavaScript and Python.<br>

-<br>My C++ Knowledge is mainly been done with Platform Io with devices such as the esp32 and soon an Esp32 Dap project will come out. <br>My c# has mainly been Unity, and Mainly Unturned Plugin Development For unturned development I am a Lead developer of [FenixPortal](https://discord.gg/DSre99Ekne) Mainly doing repairs for older plugins.  <br>Discord is: fo0gl3
+<br>My C++ Knowledge is mainly been done with Platform Io with devices such as the esp32 and soon an Esp32 Dap project will come out. <br>My c# has mainly been Unity, and Mainly Unturned Plugin Development For unturned development I am a Lead developer of [FenixPortal](https://discord.gg/DSre99Ekne) Mainly doing repairs for older plugins.
+I also am a Developer for [Hypnotic](https://discord.gg/hypnoticrp) <br>Discord is: fo0gl3

 #  Tech Stack: